jingwora/jquery-tutorials/README.md

 ### AJAX actions

 These actions provide a powerful way to interact with server-side data and services asynchronously, making your web applications more responsive and dynamic.

+Loading data in the background and display it on the webpage, without reloading the whole page.

 | Action             | Description                                                                                              | Example Usage                                                                                                                                                  |
 | ------------------ | -------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |